Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 St George's Day celebrations in Trafalgar Square| ©David Holt

-In connection with the patron saint's day in London they organise a big celebration in his honour.
-Every 23 April, Trafalgar Square is decked out in red and white for the flag of England and hosts numerous free activities, food stalls and music.
-All with a medieval theme in honour of St Gorge's Day.
+Every 23 April Trafalgar Square is decked out in red and white, for the English flag, and hosts numerous free activities, food stalls and music.
+All with a medieval theme.

 Book Day in London| ©David Holt